AuroraD-Hub/RT1_III/README.md

 This topic type is `actionlib_msgs/GoalStatusArray`.

 ### Cancel goal ###
 By publishing in `move_base/cancel` topic, the current goal can be cancelled both by the user and if the goal is unreachable.
-It only need to publish an ampty request.
+It only needs to publish an empty request.

 This topic type is `actionlib_msgs/GoalID`.